lsst-tstn/tstn-020/index.rst

     git commit -am "Updated default configuration for ATAOS" git push

 5. If this is a normal configuration change procedure, then create a pull-request (PR), and have it reviewed, then merged.
 On-the-fly changes are discouraged but sometimes a reality and are therefore discussed in the section on :ref:`section-configuration-creating-a-new`.

 ..
 TODO: Fix/Edit/Verify the example below to checkout a local version of the repo, then set it up accordingly.

+6. Now we have to make that configuration available to the component, which will not automatically see your newly merged file.
-6. Pull (or checkout the branch) with the updated repo from where the CSC on control package is reading from.
+So, pull (or checkout the branch) with the updated repo from where the CSC on control package is reading from.

-    - In the case of a deployed item such as the scriptQueue, see :ref:`updating-deployed-csc code`
+    - In the case of a deployed item such as the a CSC or the scriptQueue, see :ref:`updating-deployed-csc code`

     - In the case of driving from a local nublado instance (e.g. from a notebook):